msls-bioinfo/CmiRClustFinder_v1.0/README.md

 ```
 Rscript CmiRclustFinder.r <TCGA cohort abbreviation> <BED file specifying user intrested genomic regions>
 ```
-The first argument required to `Rscript` is TCGA cahort abbreviation, You can select from the list below
+The first argument required to `Rscript` is TCGA cohort abbreviation, you can select from the list below

 |Sr. No.| Cohort Abbreviation | Cohort Name |
 |------|---------------------|--------------|